A whole region, not one town

 Itineraries beat vibes

-The Cape gets much stronger when you turn it into a route with a real pace instead of a pile of scenic names on a map.
+The Cape gets stronger when the day has a route, parking plan, beach block, and dinner town instead of a pile of scenic names on a map.

 Start with the right part of the Cape

-The Upper Cape works best for shorter and easier trips.
-Chatham and the lower Cape fit polished harbor-town weekends.
-Provincetown and the outer Cape earn the longest drives when dunes, whale watching, and National Seashore scenery are the real point.
+The Upper Cape keeps short trips easy.
+Chatham and the Lower Cape add polished harbor-town charm.
+Provincetown and the Outer Cape reward the longer drive with dunes, whale watching, and National Seashore scenery.

 Cape Cod harbor town scene